The safety of our customers, community and staff is our number one priority.

 CMET is not liable for any loss or damage to bicycles that are placed in the racks on board LRVs.

 At the stop keep your pram parallel (sideways) to the tracks, behind the yellow line.
 Be mindful of slopes and high winds which can cause your pram to roll.
-Always apply the brakes and restrain your child in the pram.
+Always apply the brakes and restrain your child in the pram while on the stop and on-board the LRV.
 Board the LRV with the pram in front of you, lifting the front wheels over the small gap.

 When exiting the LRV, step out first then pull the pram towards you, rear wheels first.